 Student progress reports are snap-shots of log in behaviour, assignment and assessment updates as well as general themes addressing student work and credit success.
 The reports also give the student’s current mark in the course.
 Progress reports are sent to both the student and parent/guardian email addresses.

-InformNet is a program, not yet a school, and therefore has no authority when it comes to the writing of provincial exams.
 All final marks issued by InformNet are based on a final mark of 100%.
 If a student has written a provincial exam, the student’s home school is responsible for adjusting the student’s final mark.
 Full-time InformNet students will be registered for and required to write provincial exams through our school.
 These students will be notified about time and place for these exams.

 - Notification sent out when a student has not logged in or completed any work for 10 days

 - A removal notification will be emailed if you have not logged in or completed any work for 20 days